 If you are a UK taxpayer, please click the blue link to support via our Quaker Trustees.
 Gift Aid is available (adding a further 25%).

-Lebanon and Lebanese families are currently going through some of the most severe times in the country’s history.
-On top of the social, political and economic crises came Covid-19 and the ever-increasing health crisis.
-As if that wasn’t enough, the event on August 4th, 2020 in Beirut and its aftermath have rocked the population to its core.
-The economic crisis has left 45% unemployed, seen the Lebanese Lira lose 80% of its value and rapid inflation has pushed prices for regular goods and services out of reach of the majority.
-In September 2019, 33% of the local population were considered to be below the poverty line, eight months later in April 2020 that figure had already risen to 50% and now that figure is closer to 65%.
+Lebanon and Lebanese families are going through some of the most severe times in the country’s history.
+On top of the social, political and economic crises came Covid-19 which significantly exacerbated the pre-existing challenges.
+As if that wasn’t enough, the event on August 4th, 2020 in the Beirut port area and its aftermath rocked the population to its core.
+The economic crisis has now left well over 60% unemployed, seen the Lebanese Lira lose more than 95% of its value and near-hyper-inflation has pushed prices for regular goods and services out of reach of the majority.
+In September 2019, 33% of the local population were considered to be below the poverty line, eight months later in April 2020 that figure had already risen to 50% , by December 2021 that figure was 70% and now it is very sadly upwards of 80%.
 Many BHS families have been affected and now require support to meet the educational needs of their children.

 Our Quaker school is going through unprecedented times and facing unprecedented challenges.
-By selecting this unrestricted donation option, you are committing your support to wherever the school is able to best utilise it at that specific time.
-This may be to support bursaries, emergency appeals, curriculum updates, property developments, IT upgrades or any other element the school may require considerable assistance with.
+By selecting this unrestricted donation option, you are committing your support to wherever the school is most in need and is best able to utilise it.
+This academic year, this may be to support bursaries, teachers and support staff or emergency appeals, as well as any capital development projects launched following completion of the libraries.
 Following the school’s allocation of an unrestricted donation, each donor receives an update on where their support was applied.
 This fund allows supporters to rest assured their donation is administered towards the most pressing school need at that specific time.OFFER AN UNRESTRICTED DONATION